10 Things To Do In Cornwall

 • Adventure underground!
 Have a tour through the ‘Wheal Mexico’ mine

-• Family ticket discounts are available and the mine is open all the year round.
+• Family ticket discounts are available and the mine is open all year round.

 • Dogs are allowed across the site but not in the underground mine area.